 DRaaS, on paper, looks like the ultimate cloud use case.
 It eliminates secondary DR site costs and facilitates better testing.
 As IT planners examine it more closely though, they see challenges to overcome.
 When deciding on a cloud data protection solution, organizations need to understand what happens after pressing the disaster recovery button to ensure that the provider meets the organization’s expectations.

 Understanding the cloud provider’s capabilities is only one step in creating a great disaster recovery plan.
-To learn more about creating great disaster recovery plans join us live on August 22nd at 1:00pm ET / 10:00am PT for “How to Create a Great Disaster Recovery Plan.”
+To learn more about creating great disaster recovery plans watch our on demand webinar “How to Create a Great Disaster Recovery Plan.”
 During the webinar experts from Storage Switzerland, Veeam and KeepItSafe discuss the various components of a disaster recovery plan and how to fine-tune them to meet DR expectations.